slsa-framework/slsa/README.md

 *   [The Path to Code Provenance](https://medium.com/uber-security-privacy/code-provenance-application-security-77ebfa4b6bc5)
 *   [How to Build a Compromise-Resilient CI/CD](https://www.youtube.com/watch?v=9hCiHr1f0zM)

-## Footnotes

-[^1]: "Trusted person" is defined by the organization or developers that
-    own/produce the software.
-A consumer must ultimately trust them to do the right thing.
-The non-unilateral principle protects against individuals within the organization subverting the organization's goals.

 <!-- Links -->

 [Binary Authorization for Borg]: https://cloud.google.com/security/binary-authorization-for-borg